tiwater/pagen/README.md

 # Pagen - AI Page Generator

-A Next.js application that generates professional-looking SaaS-style webpages using AI.
-Built with Next.js 15, TypeScript, shadcn/ui components, and the Vercel AI SDK.
+A monorepo containing applications and packages for generating professional-looking SaaS-style webpages using AI.
+Built with Next.js, TypeScript, shadcn/ui components, and the Vercel AI SDK.

 ## Features